 knowledge).
 All values will be properly escaped thanks to some code

 [% USE url('/cgi-bin/woz.pl') %] [% url(name="Elrich von Benjy d'Weiro") %]

-Here the spaces and "
+Here the space and "

-'" character are escaped in the output:
+in the output:

 An alternate name may be provided for the plugin at construction time as per regular Template Toolkit syntax.

 [% USE mycgi = url('cgi-bin/min.pl') %] [% mycgi(debug=1) %]

 Copyright (C) 1996-2007 Andy Wardley.
 All Rights Reserved.

 This module is free software; you can redistribute it and/or modify it under the same terms as Perl itself.